 In April, the Michael Management team participated in the Whole Life Challenge.
 Our CEO, Thomas Michael, covered the cost, and we all were able to participate in the challenge together.
 We came up with a team name (Another One Bites the Crust) and helped each other reach our health goals.
 It accomplished both team building, and support for healthy living at the same time.

 While working with Millennial team members, remember that we were brought up in the Twitter generation.
 I’m not suggesting this a good thing, but it’s the reality.
-With smart phones, Buzzfeed-esc type of articles, micro-learning and social media, we are doomed when it comes to our attention span.
+With smartphones, Buzzfeed-ESC type of articles, micro-learning and social media, we are doomed when it comes to our attention span.

 This concept carries over into meetings as well.
-Keep them short, sweet, to the point and only when necessary.
+Keep them short, sweet, to the point, and only when necessary.

 Millennials grew up with online learning, and we are used to having a plethora of information at our fingertips.

-Instead of making us sit in hours and hours of trainings, promote constant learning with online training.
+Instead of making us sit in hours and hours of training, promote constant learning with online training.
 Showing your team that you care about improving their skills (both professional and soft), is a guaranteed way to keep Millennial team members engaged.

 Again, keep it short and sweet.
-If I need to learn something for work, I would much rather engage in online trainings at my own leisure instead of sitting through a mandated in-person seminar.
+If I need to learn something for work, I would much rather engage in online training at my own leisure instead of sitting through a mandated in-person seminar.